Best Free CV Examples for Every Job in 2025

 Publications

-List any publications whether your work was featured in an academic journal, magazine, website, or other publishing platform.
+List any relevant publications, whether your work was featured in an academic journal, magazine, website, or other publishing platform.

 • 7